RSS Feed

 All this sheltering-in-place has made some of us soft and flabby.
 Now that we’re taking off our masks, we’re also sucking in our guts.

 It’s all those snacks we ate out of boredom or anxiety or to lift our sagging spirits.
 All those microwaved meals scarfed down in front of the TV because we were burned out working from home or playing teacher for our kids.
-It’s the lack of gym access or motivation to get off our duffs and do some squats and planks and brisk walks that has morphed us into something doughy.
+It’s the lack of gym access, or lack of motivation to get off our duffs and do some squats and planks and brisk walks, that has morphed us into something doughy.

 And don’t get me started with cable news.
 We may have gorged on that, too, digesting angry words from talking heads who spouted their opinions over the airwaves.
 Poison to the brain.